About Me

 A woman with curly brown hair, wearing glasses and a nose ring, smiles at the camera, sitting in front of a greenish textured wall and upholstered chair.

-I help women with ADHD navigate life’s big transitions with compassion, creativity, and just the right dose of humor.
+I help women with ADHD navigate life’s big transitions with compassion and creativity.

 Maybe you’re feeling overwhelmed by the mental load, trying to manage everything and wondering why it still feels so hard.
 Maybe things have never felt as simple or smooth as they seem for others - and you're ready to finally make sense of that.
 Maybe you’re just craving a space where you don’t have to explain or hide parts of yourself.